 Noting that most jurisdictions have achieved compatible, publicly accessible, and reliable water registers, compliance with Schedule F to the NWI varies.
-Improvements are still needed to ensure these registers meet the reliability and accessibility requirements of users (draft finding 5.1).
+Improvements are still needed to ensure these registers meet the reliability and accessibility requirements of users (finding 5.1).
 For example, improvements to registers can help support market outcomes by improving ease of access, search and information availability by adding:

-- information about the holder of the licence - information about other interests in the licence (e.g. registered mortgages) - an ability to search the register by location of water entitlement or entitlement holder name (instead of needing to know the licence 'number' in order to search) - · publicly available information without requiring the payment of fees.
+- information about the licence holder (with consideration given to balancing privacy, wellbeing, and personal safety concerns, with options to exclude information from the register or to choose not to disclose certain information (NSW IPC nd)) - information about other interests in the licence (e.g. registered mortgages) - an ability to search the register by location of water entitlement or entitlement holder name (instead of needing to know the licence number in order to search) - publicly available information without requiring the payment of fees.

 Making these changes would increase the efficacy of registers in supporting trade in water entitlements.
-Such changes to water registers would be in line with information contained in other government registers, like registers of land property title, the Australian Business Registry and the Register of Radiocommunications Licences.
+Such changes to water registers would be in line with information contained in other government registers, like registers of land property title, the Australian Business Registry and the Register of Radiocommunications Licences (table 5.4).
+Jurisdictions could also consider including information on registers that would assist in assessing progress towards meeting the National Agreement on Closing the Gap Inland Waters Target, currently in development (chapter 2).